Racing Rules

 10.2 Racing will be abandoned if there is, in the opinion of the O.O.D., insufficient wind or excessively rough conditions.

-10.5 The results and Portsmouth yardsticks allocated will be displayed on the Club notice board.
+10.5 Race results and RYA YTC handicaps (including any ‘local’ PSCC modification as per 9.1) will be displayed on the Club notice board.

 10.6 Contacts: